AnotherWorkingNerd/LatentEye/README.md

 - Drag and drop.
 There are other apps that support that like [sd-prompt-reader](https://pypi.org/project/sd-prompt-reader/)
 - Image Printing.
 It's highly improbable because of the necessary code and support.
 There are many better ways to print an image without adding this feature.

-Of course this list is subject to change but the first and last ones are very unlikely to change.
+Of course this list is subject to change but the first and last ones on the never do list are very unlikely to change.

 ## Localization
 This is planned for a version at some future time and will take quite a bit of refactoring of the existing code to facilitate Localization.